o-ran-sc/nonrtric/test/cr/README.md

 The following REST operations are available:

 >Send a message to CR<br>
-This method puts a request message from PMS to notify that sychronization between PMS and certain RIC happens.<br>
+This method puts a request message from A1PMS to notify that sychronization between A1PMS and certain RIC happens.<br>
 ```URI and payload, (PUT or POST): /callbacks/<id> <json messages>```<br>
 ```response: OK 200 or 500 for other errors```